-Please join the National Center for Preservation and Training (NCPTT) and the National Museum of the Pacific War in beautiful Texas Hill County for a three-day symposium, June 4-6, 2019 in Fredericksburg, Texas, discussing the preservation of United States military heritage from World War II to the Cold War.
+Please join the National Center for Preservation and Training (NCPTT) and the National Museum of the Pacific War in beautiful Texas Hill Country for a three-day symposium, June 4-6, 2019 in Fredericksburg, Texas, discussing the preservation of United States military heritage from World War II to the Cold War.

 Millions fought for the freedom of our country and for human rights around the world during World War II and the Cold War that followed.
 Like no American war fought before or since, the entire industrial, economic, and scientific capabilities of the United States were employed in winning World War II.
 The sites, structures, machines, tools, and objects, and more resulting from time help us to remember the people, places, and cultures that endured.

 The symposium will bring together conservators, architects, engineers, landscape architects, museum and site managers, and other cultural resource professionals to discuss state-of-the-science efforts to document, conserve, treat and adaptively reuse sites and features from our military heritage from 1939 to early 1991s, such as:

 - Military bases and training facilities